 A unified, automated test suite that tests/monitors both production data and analytic code is the linchpin that makes DataOps work.
 Robust and thorough testing removes or minimizes the need to perform manual impact analysis, which avoids a bottleneck that slows innovation.
 Removing constraints helps speed innovation and improve quality by minimizing analytics cycle time.
 With a highly optimized test process, you’ll be able to expedite new analytics into production with a high level of confidence.

 20 new lines of SQL?
 You’ll have it right away.

 Read the previous article about operational testing and monitoring.

 Like this story?
-Download the 140 page DataOps Cookbook!
+Download the Second Edition of the DataOps Cookbook!